KI7MT/dotnet-core-examples/Database/README.md

 >COMMENT: The time in this screen shot is a bit misleading.
 Each round of updates
 >is read from a file `SeedList1.txt`; a random number assigned to each key;
->then each `key pai` is added to pipeline-push for Redis.
+>each `key pair` is added to pipeline-push for Redis.
 The `entire process`
->takes, on average, 5sec which includes Read I/O and Random Number Generation.
+>takes, on average, 5sec which includes Read I/O, Random Number Generation and udpates to the Redis Store.

 | ![LBService Loop](docs/images/LBService-Loop-Mode.PNG?raw=true) |
 |:--:|